lommaks777/pesonalisev2/.qoder/repowiki/en/content/API Reference/POST _api_persona_personalize-template.md

 1. **Validation errors**: When required parameters are missing, the endpoint returns a 400 status code with a descriptive error message.

-2. **Data retrieval issues**: If the user profile, lesson metadata, or template file cannot be found, the system returns a success response (200) with fallback HTML content that informs the user of the issue and provides appropriate guidance (e.g., prompting to complete their survey).
+2. **Data retrieval issues**:
+   - If the lesson metadata cannot be found, the system returns a success response (200) with fallback HTML content.
+   - If the user profile is not found, the system returns the default template content with a survey CTA banner using `formatDefaultTemplateContent`.
+   - If the template file is missing, a default template structure is generated.

 3. **AI processing failures**: If the OpenAI API call fails, the system catches the error and returns the original template content instead of failing completely.
 This ensures that users always receive some content, even when the personalization service is temporarily unavailable.